M1ha-Shvn/django-pg-bulk-update/README.md

       Concatenates field value to previous one.
 It can be used for string types, JSONField, HStoreField, ArrayField.
     - 'eq_not_null'
       This function can be used, if you want to update value only if it is not None.
+    - 'union'
+      This function combines ArrayField value with previous one, removing duplicates.
     - You can define your own set function.
 See section below.

-    Increment and concatenate functions concern NULL as default value.
+    Increment, union and concatenate functions concern NULL as default value.
     You can see default values in sections below.

 * `key_field_ops: Union[Dict[str, Union[str, AbstractClauseOperator]], Iterable[Union[str, AbstractClauseOperator]]]`
     Optional.
 Operators, which are used to fined records for update.
 Operators are applied to `key_fields`.